makrai/notes/park21-vad-from-categ-emo.md

 ## Overview

-* categorical labels can be mapped to word-level VAD scores by using NRC-VAD lexicon (Mohammad, 2018).
-Thus we conceptualize categorical emotion as a point in the VAD space.
-Then we sort the labels by each VAD dimension to
+* categorical labels can be mapped to word-level VAD scores by using NRC-VAD lexicon (Mohammad, 2018)
+  * categorical emotion as a point in the VAD space
+  * Then we sort the labels by each VAD dimension to

 ## Model Architecture (Fig 1a)

 * Formally, an emotion detection model is P (e|X) where e is an emotion drawn from a set of pre-defined categorical emotions e ∈ E = X = {x1 , x2 , ..., xn } is a sequence of symbols xi representing the input
-  * Usually e is a one-hot vector in emotion classification.
+  * Usually e is a one-hot vector in emotion classification
 * since the VAD dimensions are nearly independent (Russell and Mehrabian, 1977), we simply assume mutual independence: